 Cook: 30 minutes

-Warm-Up: 10 minutes.
-Cook: 30 minutes.
-Cool Down: 10 minutes natural release, then manual release
+Cool Down: 10 minutes + manual release time

 1 pinch hing (asafoetida) (optional)

 1 small yellow or red onion, minced

 1 (1-inch) piece ginger, minced

 1 - 4 Thai, Serrano, or cayenne chiles, stems removed and minced

 2 teaspoons coriander powder